-The Addo Elephant National Park is home to more than 550 elephants, various lions, black rhinos, buffaloes, hyenas, leopards, zebras and a plentiful variety of antelopes.
+The Addo Elephant National Park is home to more than 600 elephants, various lions, black rhinos, buffaloes, hyenas, leopards, zebras and a plentiful variety of antelopes.
 It is the third largest park in South Africa and also concentrates on preserving a wide variety of flora.
-Entrance fee is R50 per adult, R25 per child for South Africans plus a Standard Conservation Fee for foreign visitors at R200 per adult and R100 per child.
 There is also a main camp for tourists featuring a swimming pool, restaurant, floodlit water hole and different types of accommodation.

-Bathurst is one of South Africa’s largest pineapple growing areas and has a 16.7 metre giant pineapple with a fibre-glass skin and a metal structure just to prove it!
+Bathurst is one of South Africa’s largest pineapple growing areas and has a 16.7-metre giant pineapple with a fibreglass skin and a metal structure just to prove it!
 Inside the 60-seater auditorium, watch documentaries about the pineapple industry and then climb further up to the top to take in the amazing views of the landscape.
 Back on the ground, the kids can enjoy a farmer’s tractor ride through the pineapple fields.
 A fun attraction for the whole family.
-No entrance fee.
+There is no entrance fee.

 Lying on the coastline about 70km west of Port Elizabeth, Jeffrey’s Bay (J-Bay to the locals!) is one of the most popular surfing spots in South Africa and the world.
-Starting off as a small fishing village, it has grown in leaps and bounds; a lot of this due to the fact that it prides itself on having some of the best right hand breaking waves in the world!
-Surfing lessons can be taken at a cost of R250 (wetsuits supplied), and sand boarding costs R200.
+Starting off as a small fishing village, it has grown in leaps and bounds; a lot of this due to the fact that it prides itself on having some of the best right-hand breaking waves in the world!
+Surfing lessons can be taken at Jeffreys Bay Adventures, at a cost of R300 (wetsuits supplied), and sand boarding costs R250.

 Tourist Attractions near Kimberley